Global Medical REIT: An Unwarranted Divergence From The Peers

 The valuations are important to understand as they answer whether the currently offered share price provides an attractive entry point.

-I will use NAREIT data base for extracting the relevant comparables.
+I will use NAREIT database for extracting the relevant comparables.

 In total, there are 17 healthcare REITs, and their average P/FFO estimate for 2020 is 15x.
 Compared to GMRE's P/FFO multiple of 16.6x, it might seem that GMRE is slightly overvalued.